Wouldn’t you love to smash your content out of the ring every time?

 Select one of your old posts and rewrite it, paragraph by paragraph.
 Your goal is to cut around 20% of your total word count without changing the meaning or deleting a point.

 Focus on shortening each paragraph itself.
 Cut flabby words, remove redundancy, merge sentences, and replace long-winded phrases with shorter alternatives.
 You won’t be able to do it for each one, but try.

-Do this enough, and eventually conciseness will become a natural part of your writing style.
+Do this enough, and eventually conciseness will become a natural part of your writing process.

 4. Write Your 400-Word Life Story